alireza-hariri/simple-retriever/README.md

 ### dense_multilingual_e5
-a little smaller than LaBSE but still good model.
+It's a little smaller than LaBSE, but a good one.
 you can try this model [here](https://huggingface.co/intfloat/multilingual-e5-base) on hugging-face